mike-lischke/antlr4-c3/readme.md

 ```

 ## Preferred Rules
 As mentioned already the `preferredRules` field is an essential part for getting more than just keywords.
-It lets you specify the parser rules that are interesting for you and should include the rule indexes for the entitites we talked about in the code completion breakdown paragraph above.
+It lets you specify the parser rules that are interesting for you and should include the rule indexes for the entities we talked about in the code completion breakdown paragraph above.
 Whenever the c3 engine hits a lexer token when collecting candidates from a specific ATN state it will check the call stack for it and, if that contains any of the preferred rules, will select that instead of the lexer token.
 This transformation ensures that the engine returns contextual informations which can actually be used to look up symbols.

 ## Constraining the Search Space
 Walking the ATN can at times be quite expensive, especially for complex grammars with many rules and perhaps (left) recursive expression rules.
 I have seen millions of visited ATN states for complex input, which will take very long to finish.
 In such cases it pays off to limit the engine to just a specific rule (and those called by it).
 For that there is an optional parser rule context parameter in the `collectCandidates()` method.
 If a context is given the engine will never look outside of this rule.
 It is necessary that the specified caret position lies within that rule (or any of those called by it) to properly finish the ATN walk.